Dear Mr. President,

 - Investing in transit infrastructure including bus rapid transit lines and bike lanes, and promoting transit-oriented development (TOD) that attracts new businesses and creates jobs.

 - Charging its Promise Zone Director and Advisory Board with eliminating wasteful and duplicative government programs.“

 Unfortunately, Mr. President, the Youth Policy Institute was shut down for embezzlement in 2019, leaving this part of our promise glaringly unfulfilled.
 But in addition to goals laid out by the Promise Zone we’d still like to see come to fruition, we’ve also got a simple suggestion for what our neighborhoods can use to begin creating equity here:

-In terms of “wasteful and duplicative government programs” to eliminate, personally I’d submit that the 13th District Council Member’s office for our community has fit this profile for decades, and that it should be shut down and rebuilt for our communities more aligned with the interests of our Promise Zone.
+In terms of “wasteful and duplicative government programs” to eliminate, yours truly personally submits that the 13th District Council Member’s office for our community has fit this profile for decades, and that it should be shut down and rebuilt for our neighborhoods in the actual interests of our Promise Zone.